Goalkeepers: the Habs look in-house to solve their problems - Dose.ca

 In the short term, recalling Kahkonen makes more sense.

 I get the impression that the Habs will be desperate to avoid recalling Fowler in order to let him play a full year in Laval.
-After all, that's what will be most beneficial for his development.
+It is, after all, what will be most beneficial for his development.

 And even Dobes, who was recalled rather quickly, had spent a year and a half in Laval before getting his first taste of the NHL, you know.